Credit card tips for college students

 You can start by comparing cards and learning about their terms, fees, interest rates and more.
 And if it feels overwhelming, talking to a qualified financial expert is a great place to start, too.

 You might want to look into credit cards that are specifically designed for college students.
-The Journey Student Rewards Card from Capital One, for example, was created with college students’ needs in mind.
+Capital One has credit cards created with college students in mind.

 When considering student credit cards, here are some important things to think about: